amahamoud177/Programming-Concepts-Problem-Sets/README.md

-# Programming-Concepts-Week-1
+# Programming-Concepts-Weekly

-Week 1 problem sets for Programming Concepts covering functions.
+This is my weekly problem sets for the Programming Concepts module (SQ4007).
+It covers my understanding and ability to use python.